-During 2021, the Company reviewed its strategic plan and listed one of its properties for sale.
-The plan to dispose of this asset resulted in an assessment of the asset's recoverable amount being its fair value less costs to sell.
-As the asset's carrying amount exceeded its recoverable amount, an impairment of \$561 was recognised in the consolidated statement of comprehensive income for the year ended March 31, 2021 (2020 - \$nil) to write down the asset to its estimated recoverable amount of \$3,795.
+During the year ended March 31, 2021, the Company reviewed its strategic plan and listed one of its properties for sale.
+The plan to dispose of this asset resulted in an assessment of the asset's recoverable amount being its fair value less costs to sell as at March 31, 2021.
+As the asset's carrying amount exceeded its recoverable amount, an impairment of \$561 was recognized in the consolidated statement of comprehensive income for the year ended March 31, 2021 to write down the asset to its estimated recoverable amount of \$3,795.
+During the year ended March 31, 2022 the property was delisted and continues to be used by the Company.
+Depreciation of \$321 was charged on the property for the year ended March 31, 2022.
+The Company has concluded that here is no further impairment of the building based on its current carrying value of \$3,474 as at March 31, 2022.

-FOR THE YEAR ENDED MARCH 31, 2021 (Expressed in thousands of Bermuda Dollars)
+FOR THE YEAR ENDED MARCH 31, 2022 (Expressed in thousands of Bermuda Dollars)